-- A. Each Sexual Harassment investigation including any determination regarding responsibility (-) and any audio or audiovisual recording or transcript that is made of any hearing, any disciplinary sanctions recommended and/or imposed on the Respondent(s), and any remedies provided to the Complainant(s) designed to restore or preserve equal access to the Corporation's education program or activity; - B. Any appeal and the result therefrom; - C. Any informal resolution and the result therefrom; and - D. All materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process.
+- A. Each Sexual Harassment investigation including any determination regarding responsibility, any disciplinary sanctions recommended and/or imposed on the Respondent(s), and any remedies provided to the Complainant(s) designed to restore or preserve equal access to the Corporation's education program or activity; - B. Any appeal and the result therefrom; - C. Any informal resolution and the result therefrom; and - D. All materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process.

-The Corporation will make its training materials publicly available on its website. (\underline{X}) If a person is unable to access the Corporation's website, the Title IX Coordinator will make the training materials available upon request for inspection by members of the public.
+The Corporation will make its training materials publicly available on its website.
+If a person is unable to access the Corporation's website, the Title IX Coordinator will make the training materials available upon request for inspection by members of the public.